GSA/digitalgov.gov/content/news/2021/03/2021-03-02-security-is-everyones-job-delivering-secure-usable-login-for-government.md

 ### Increased to 60% proofing success rates in two weeks

 We implemented the recommendations that were based off of our usability testing and saw our actual* proofing rates increase from 51% to 60% within two weeks.
 This was a remarkable outcome for us to see after making a few incremental changes to improving our service, based on our teams findings and recommendations.

 Within 30 days of implementation, our average actual success rate increased to 74%, and with a daily high as high as much 84%.
 These numbers will continue to climb by using continuous discovery and human-centered design techniques.
-As you can see, not only does this improve the public’s experience of login.gov, but also has serious business impact - making our product more attractive to partners, and reducing our costs to proof users.
+As you can see, not only does this improve the public’s experience of Login.gov, but also has serious business impact - making our product more attractive to partners, and reducing our costs to proof users.

 _&#42; Note: Actual is the percent of successfully proofed users who actually start the proofing process and complete all steps._

 ## And we’re just getting started

 In fiscal year 2021, we are expanding upon our work and continuing to build the best security user experience for the public.
-By taking a human-centered approach to our metrics, product iterations, and service design, we will continue to build an even better login.gov for everyone.
+By taking a human-centered approach to our metrics, product iterations, and service design, we will continue to build an even better Login.gov for everyone.

-You can learn more by visiting our [login.gov website](https://www.login.gov).
+You can learn more by visiting our [Login.gov website](https://www.login.gov).

 Is your agency looking for a login solution for your online products and services?
 Visit [partners.login.gov](https://partners.login.gov).

 ## _About the Author_
-{{< author-bio "julia-elman" >}}
+{{< author-bio "julia-solorzano" >}}

 ---